cap-js/docs/java/working-with-cql/query-api.md

 Select.from(BOOKS).columns(b -> b.expand());
 ```

-::: tip
-**Don't use distinct together with expand**
+::: warning Don't use distinct together with expand
 The `distinct` clause removes duplicate rows from the root entity and effectively aggregates rows.
 Expanding child entities from aggregated rows is not well-defined and can lead to issues that can be resolved by removing distinct.

-**Resolving duplicates in to-many expands**

-Duplicates in to-many expands can occur on associations that are mapped as many-to-many without using a [link entity](../../guides/domain-modeling#many-to-many-associations) and don't correctly define the source cardinality.
-This can be resolved by adding the cardinality in the CDS model: `Association [*,*] to Entity`.
 :::

 ##### Optimized Expand Execution {#expand-optimization}